 In 1901, at the age of 27, Helen married barrister William John Schutt, but there were no children from the marriage.
 Schutt was a successful lawyer and was appointed to the bench of the Victorian Supreme Court in 1919.
 Helen left Australia for Europe in 1923 and never returned.
 William remained in Melbourne but made several trips to Europe over the following decade and travelled extensively with Helen.
 On a return voyage in 1933 he suffered a fatal fall and was given a ship’s burial in the Red Sea.

 After William’s death Helen divided her time between Switzerland and southern France.
 She died from pneumonia on 19 April 1951, at the Hotel Majestic in Cannes, aged 77.
 Despite being a woman of means, inexplicably she was buried in a pauper’s grave in Marseilles.
 Her body was later cremated and her ashes scattered to the winds of the Mediterranean coast, as was her wish.
 In 2001 an obelisk was erected in the family plot at the Melbourne General Cemetery as a permanent memorial.

 On her passing Helen left £275,000, the majority of her wealth, to establish a perpetual philanthropic trust to benefit Victorian charitable institutions.
 Launched as the Helen M. Schutt Trust, the name was changed to the Helen Macpherson Smith Trust in 2001 to acknowledge the Macpherson and Smith families as the prime source of her legacy.

-In 2015, 64 years after her death, the value of HMSTrust’s investments is over $104 million and almost $110 million of grants have been approved.
+In 2016, 65 years after her death, the value of HMSTrust’s corpus is $100 million and over $113 million of grants have been approved.
 Though she lived a very private life, the legacy of Helen Macpherson Smith’s spirit of generosity will echo through the State of Victoria forever.